 This story started here.

-“So, for you, right now: research, at the office of the Claremont Crier.
-They have a complete back issue file — more complete than the one the town library had, but not as easily accessed.
+“So, for you, right now: research, at the office of the Crier.
+They have a complete back issue file — more complete than the one the town library had, but not as easy to access.
 However, you can talk to the editor, Mr. Merchant.
 Tell him that you work for me.
 He owes me a favor.”
 She shrugged.
 “If he insists that, on balance, I owe him a favor, tell him that I said he’s wrong.

 “Particularly if it’s Kate Lane.”